jason-oss/vscode-snippets/README.md

 A collection of snippets for VS code that I could not find otherwise

 Snippets:
-- threagile.snippets created from https://github.com/Threagile/threagile/blob/master/support/live-templates.txt
+- threagile snippets created from https://github.com/Threagile/threagile/blob/master/support/live-templates.txt